stevekane/promise-it-wont-hurt/exercises/to_reject_or_not_to_reject/problem.md

 somewhere in the body of the function that it was passed to.
 Many, if not most times, that function is intended to be called only once.
-However, through errors in logic, problems with syntax, or other simple mistakes it is possible to call your callback multiple times and create vexxing states in your app or insidious bugs.
+However, through errors in logic, problems with syntax, or other simple mistakes it is possible to call your callback multiple times and create vexing states in your app or insidious bugs.

 ```js